 A 31 year-old Ghanaian man died last Tuesday (30 October) at Harmondsworth Immigration Removal Centre near Heathrow Airport.
 Fellow detainees claim he was beaten by a guard employed by GEO Group, then stripped naked and abandoned in an unheated room.

-Neither Texas-based GEO Group, who run Harmondsworth for the UK Border Agency, nor the Home Office, would comment on the statement from a group of Ghanaian detainees.
+Neither Florida-based GEO Group, who run Harmondsworth for the UK Border Agency, nor the Home Office, would comment on the statement from a group of Ghanaian detainees.

 The detainees allege that the man, whom they named as Prince Ofosu, was subjected to “massive blows” by a GEO officer.
 They claim Ofosu was stripped naked in a room known as ‘the block’, and the heating system turned off.